 In most instances, which usually need investigation or clarification, the IS Quality and Standards will discuss the post/comment with the Blog owner and suspected breach will be handled according to the University’s usual procedures.
 The Procedures necessarily include wide investigatory powers and provision for disciplinary action in serious cases – but their normal emphasis is on advice and guidance and (if necessary) warning.

 Bloggers are expected to regularly check the comments on their blog themselves and respond to ‘report this post’ emails and to immediately remove any post or comment that obviously contravenes IS regulations or the Blog conditions of use.
 If such posts have not been removed when an investigation begins the IS Quality and Standards team may have to remove them in cases or emergency or urgency and will notify the blogger.

-Wordpress, the blog software that we use, is pretty intuitive.
-For an introduction to Wordpress and advice for using all its features, search or browse their support site (bearing in mind that not all of the software's features are available in blogs.kent):
+Wordpress, the blog software that we use, is pretty intuitive and offers online support (bear in mind that not all of the features and options are available for Kent blogs):

 - Getting started with Wordpress

 - Explore the Dashboard

 - A-Z of Wordpress terminology